-Talking about Environment is dangerous because you can lost your life.
+Talking about Environment is dangerous because you can lose your life.
 Green Blood is this phenomenon, Green for the Planet and blood it could be yours!

-Talking about Environment is not the classic activist article against biggest multinationals to raise awareness of climate change.
-It is a declaration of acknowledgement, even worse.
+Talking about Environment is not the classic activist article against the biggest multinationals to raise awareness of climate change.
+It is a declaration of acknowledgment, even worse.
 We cannot go any further, as can also be seen Fashion’s Companies are designing more sustainable clothes!

 In the last ten years, 13 journalists were investigating on environmental damages by Big Companies have been killed and many others are still suffering from violence, mistreatment, intimidation and judicial persecution.

 Silence worths more than its gold!
 For North Mara Mine owned by Barrick Gold in Tanzania.